Narigo/keepass-diff/README.md

 A small bash script for running tests is `run-tests.sh`.
 It will run a few tests to see if the outputs is correct.

+## Docker

+Using the Makefile, you can build, run and test `keepass-diff` with Docker (without using rust toolchain on the host).

+For that, it binds the `/home/${USER}` on the container using an alias that you can add to your `~/.bahrc`.

 ## Contributing

 Care to help?
 I'm pretty new to Rust, so if anyone likes to help or teach me